shichao-an/notes/docs/apue/ch8.md

     At least one of `WCONTINUED`, `WEXITED`, or `WSTOPPED` must be specified in the options argument.

 * The *infop* argument is a pointer to a `siginfo` structure.
-This structure contains detailed information about the signal generated that caused the state change in the child process.
-(Section 10.14)
+This structure contains detailed information about the signal generated that caused the state change in the child process (Section 10.14)